Best Affordable Places to Live in New Hampshire in 2025

-However, New Hampshire’s cost of living (COL) is a notable consideration: It clocks in at fully 15 times higher than the national average.
-This places the state ahead of nearby New Jersey, Connecticut, and Rhode Island.
+However, New Hampshire’s cost of living (COL) is a notable consideration: It clocks in at fully 12% higher than the national average.
 Driving the higher cost of living are factors like utilities, groceries, health, and transportation costs.

-Despite its reputation as a low-tax state (owing to its absence of personal income and sales taxes), New Hampshire still demands careful consideration before making a move.
+Despite its reputation as a low-tax state (owing to its absence of sales tax and income tax on wages and salaries), New Hampshire still demands careful consideration before making a move.
 With the fourth-highest property tax rates in the U.S. and boasting an average effective rate of 1.77%, prospective residents must plan well to ensure the state is the right fit for their financial situation and goals.

 If it is, a wonderful home state can await.
 Whether drawn by the allure of outdoor adventures or the promise of professional growth, New Hampshire can provide a dynamic blend that draws a diverse population.